jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 X\sim Geometric(p).
 $$

-If \(X\) is the number of the trial on which the first success occurs,
+If $X$ is the number of the trial on which the first success occurs,

 $$
 P(X=k)=(1-p)^{k-1}p,